 If you are trying to get pregnant or conceive a child with your partner, talk to your rheumatologist first.
 Some medications for rheumatic diseases may cause birth defects in unborn children.
 Talk about your plan to conceive, and your rheumatologist can alter your treatment plan and medications.
 If you have an unplanned pregnancy, contact your rheumatologist right away.

-Updated March 2017 by Jan Richarson, MD and reviewed by the American College of Rheumatology Communications and Marketing Committee.
+Updated December 2020 by Robert W. Richardson, PT, FAPTA, and reviewed by the American College of Rheumatology Communications and Marketing Committee.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.